 What Causes Opioid Withdrawal?

-As noted above, multiple factors contribute to the intensity of withdrawal, and therefore, what symptoms the user will experience.
-As a result, everyone experiences opioid withdrawal differently.
+As noted above, Withdrawal symptoms can vary based on factors like dosage, duration of use, and overall health.
+While everyone’s experience is different.
 With that said, there’s still a general timeline for the progress of symptoms that most people experience.

 Early Symptoms